Tag: Misogyny

 Police findings say the 28-year-old was the victim of “premeditated and cold-blooded honour killing”, which her family had hoped to get away with by exploiting Islamic laws the government has repeatedly promised to scrap.

 The laws in question allow family members to pardon people who kill other family members – which of course makes “honor” killing risk-free: Daddy kills his daughter and her brother pardons Daddy.
-Everybody’s happy except the daughter, but … Read the rest
+Everybody’s happy except the daughter, but she was their property anyway so that doesn’t matter.

 Planned Parenthood.
 A tweet.